Category

 YouTube Creator Videos Activate the Brain More Than Commercials!?

 This time, we conducted a survey with the cooperation of 56 participants.
 The subjects were videos by two YouTube creators affiliated with UUUM.
 Video A (produced by Creator A: just under 7 minutes) featured a sponsored challenge project, concluding with an introduction to the sponsoring company's service.
-Video B (produced by Creator B: just over 10 minutes) explained the experience of actually using a new product and introduced its features.
+Video B (produced by Creator B: just over 10 minutes) featured an explanation of actually using a new product, including an introduction to its features.

-In other words, the subjects were the classic YouTube creator video patterns: "try-it-out" and "product review."
+In other words, the subjects were two classic YouTube creator video patterns: "try-it-out" and "product review."
 For comparison, participants also watched two commercial videos (both 30 seconds) for services/products in the same category.

 First, we mapped the distribution ratio of emotions (Valence: positive/negative) and brain activity (Arousal: active/inactive) every second during video viewing, using these two axes.